Jauny143/Data-Preprocessing-/README.md

 # Data-Preprocessing-
 Data preprocessing is a process of preparing the raw data and making it suitable for a machine learning model.
+A real-world data generally contains noises, missing values, and maybe in an unusable format which cannot be directly used for machine learning models.
+Data preprocessing is required tasks for cleaning the data and making it suitable for a machine learning model which also increases the accuracy and efficiency of a machine learning model.